LilyLavender/ssbu-mod-workshop/EpisodeOrder.md

     %% Declarations
     tt1{{Flowchart is currently a WIP}}
     tt2[(Outlines:)]
-    tt3[Green outlines are episodes
-    I've deemed incredibly useful]
-    tt4[Orange outlines denote highly recommended,
-    but optional episodes]
-    tt5[Red outlines are advanced topics]
+    tt3[Green outlines are episodes <br>I've deemed incredibly useful] tt4[Orange outlines denote highly recommended, <br>but optional episodes] tt5[Red outlines are advanced topics]
-    %% Todo: Add some notes about 1. where to start
-    %% and 2. how some episodes aren't technically needed
-    %% (ie 06 prereq for 40) but are just recommended based on
-    %% the amount of knowledge you should have (try dotted lines?)
+    %% Todo: Add some notes about 1. where to start <br>%% and 2. how some episodes aren't technically needed <br>%% (ie 06 prereq for 40) but are just recommended based on <br>%% the amount of knowledge you should have (try dotted lines?)

     %% Connections
     tt1 --> tt2